Photo by Frank Leuderalbert

 "If you want to go somewhere, it is best to find someone who has already been there." – Robert Kiyosaki

-Mark, who took part in our Career Change Launch Pad this summer, wanted to get into organisational change management.
+Mark, who took part in our Career Change Launch Pad, wanted to get into organisational change management.
 He had no idea how anyone got started from scratch in the industry.
 It seemed like one of those fields that drew business consultants and psychologists, but he was a chemistry lecturer at a university.
 He was convinced nobody would take him seriously, and that he'd have to start from the bottom of the salary ladder.

 He reached out to three people working in change management on LinkedIn, and asked for a quick chat to learn more about the industry.